beaudie/vesc/src/libANGLE/renderer/vulkan/doc/PresentSemaphores.md

     => The PE has already processed the *previous* QP of I1 => SPX is waited on

 At this point, we can destroy SPX.
-In other words, in frame Y+2, we can destroy SPX (note that 2 is the number of frames the CPU pacing code uses).
+In other words, in frame Y+1, we can destroy SPX (note that 1 is the number of frames the CPU pacing code uses).
 If frame Y+1 is not using I1, this means the history of present semaphores for I1 would be `{SPX, SPY}` and we can destroy the oldest semaphore in this list.
-If frame Y+1 is also using I1, we should still destroy SPX in frame Y+2, but the history of the present semaphores for I1 would be `{SPX, SPY, SP(Y+1)}`.
+If frame Y+1 is also using I1, we should still destroy SPX, but the history of the present semaphores for I1 would be `{SPX, SPY, SP(Y+1)}`.

-In the Vulkan backend, we simplify destruction of semaphores by always keeping a history of 3 present semaphores for each image (again, 3 is H+1 where H is the swap history size used in CPU pacing) and always reuse (instead of destroy) the oldest semaphore of the image that is about to be presented.
+We simplify destruction of semaphores by always keeping a history of 3 present semaphores for each image (3 is H+2 where H is the swap history size used in CPU pacing) and always reuse (instead of destroy) the oldest semaphore of the image that is about to be presented.

 To summarize, we use the completion of a submission using an image to prove when the semaphore used for the *previous* presentation of that image is no longer in use (and can be safely destroyed or reused).

+> Note: ANI is also able to signal a fence.
+It may be possible to take advantage of this fence as
+> well.
+This avenue has not yet been explored.

 ## Swapchain recreation